This Week on One Detroit:

 Host Stephen Henderson sits down with three representatives close to the GDYT program — Stephanie Nixon from Detroit Employment Solutions Corporation, Shuna Hayward of Connect Detroit, and high school student Joslyn Caron — to discuss the benefits of the program for both the youth and employers involved.
 Plus, they share the impact GDYT has on the city.

-Make Music Not War: Russia, Ukraine Students Perform ‘The Great Gate of Kyiv’ For Ukraine Benefit Show
+Make Music Not War: Russian, Ukrainian Students Perform ‘The Great Gate of Kyiv’ For Ukraine Benefit Concert

 After reading gruesome news headlines of the Russia-Ukraine war overseas, University of Michigan School of Music, Theatre and Dance masters student Valentin Kovalev was inspired to foster hope and find a way to help Ukrainians.
 Kovalev, a Russian saxophonist, immediately called his Ukrainian friend, and pianist, Alexander Polyakov.
 In a sign of solidarity, the two came together to perform one of composer Modest Mussorgsky’s most famous works, “The Great Gate of Kyiv.”